Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Introduction

-(iii) In the third application, we address the copying problem, where the state of a source is replicated into the state of a target using a machine.
+(iii) In the third application, we address the copying problem, where the state of a source is replicated into the state of a target using a machine (Sec.~\ref{sec:copying}).
 More precisely, we formulate a no-go theorem for exact classical copying, covering a broader range of scenarios than the conventional cloning problem.
+Furthermore, we demonstrate the hardness of exact copying from an information-theoretic perspective, highlighting how finite resources fundamentally constrain the attainment of the maximum mutual information between the source and the target.

-(iv) Last, we demonstrate the universality of our findings by generalizing them to quantum cases, applicable to both Markovian dynamics and generic quantum systems coupled to finite-size reservoirs.
-Remarkably, they resolve an open question raised in Ref.~\cite{Reeb.2014.NJP} regarding the thermodynamic cost of erasing information in the perfect limit.
+(iv) Last, we demonstrate the universality of our findings by generalizing them to quantum cases, applicable to both Markovian dynamics and generic quantum systems coupled to finite-size reservoirs (Sec.~\ref{sec:quantum.gen}).
+Remarkably, they resolve an open question regarding the thermodynamic cost of erasing information: the cost diverges in the limit of perfect erasure.

-The remainder of the paper is organized as follows.
-Section \ref{sec:setup} introduces the concept of separated states, dynamics, and the notions of error and cost used in this study.
-In Sec.~\ref{sec:results}, we present our main results, including the central relation and its applications in nonequilibrium thermodynamics.
-Section \ref{sec:demon} provides numerical demonstrations of our findings.
-Finally, Sec.~\ref{sec:sum.out} gives a summary and outlook.
-Detailed analytical calculations and derivations are presented in the Appendices.